SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 >will also be synchronous.
 >The synchronous subchannel is identical to the event output from the generator, if the event generator generates a signal synchronous to the peripheral clock.
 If the event generator generates a signal asynchronous to the peripheral clock, this signal is first synchronized before being routed onto the synchronous subchannel.
 Depending on when the event occurs, synchronization will delay the it by two to three clock cycles.
 The Event System automatically perform this synchronization if an asynchronous generator is selected for an event channel.

 The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does.
+As I understand it, an event coming from the TCD domain could be *faster* that a the main clock.
+I am not sure *which* TCD clock this means (is it the clock going in? clock after the sync prescaler?
+Or the clock after the count prescaler?
+Can the system actually miss events, or is there some mechanism to prevent this? )

 ### Generator table